DrFrankReade/ReneSola_MRG/README.md

 # ReneSola_MRG
 Access the ReneSola MRG device to monitor ReneSola Micro Replus Inverters in detail, which is important.
+Note that the original manufacturer of this device and all this stuff is probavly NEP - Or Northern Electroic & Power

 ![the actual gateway](MicroReplusMRG.jpg)